 Susan Harrington Hamill

 After graduating from Darien High School in 2008, Anthony went on to study nursing at the University of Connecticut.
 He graduated in 2012 and began work at Stamford Hospital.
-He now works in their emergency department as a staff registered nurse, with hopes to further his education as a nurse practitioner.
+He now works as an assistant nursing manager.
 Anthony writes “None of this could be possible without the amazing charitable support of the Darien Community Association, which provided me with both financial and motivational support throughout my college career.”

 Alexis Green DiBiasio